 This article sets out the village development up to the 18th century.
 It includes details related to the Battle of Naseby and the impact of Enclosure.

-Click the heading or the photo to open a new page with a recently updated bumper article and a large photo gallery covering Village life from the 18th Century to the present day.
+Click the heading or the photo to open a new page that contains a bumper article and a large photo gallery covering Village life from the 18th Century to the present day.